cylondata/cylon/docs/docs/conda.md

 sidebar_label: Conda
 ---

-Conda is the our choice to build PyCylon.
+PyCylon can be built using Conda.
 There are Conda packages for libcylon and pycylon.

 ## Installing from Conda